wh-alice/mig_visualstudio/vs/misc/extender-provider-failed-to-return-an-extender-for-this-object..md

 ---
-title: "Extender Provider failed to return an Extender for this object. | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Extender Provider failed to return an Extender for this object." ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"